Which Size of Gallbladder Stone is Dangerous?

 What Are Gallbladder Stones?

-Before diving into the specifics of gallstone size and danger, let’s start by understanding what gallbladder stones are.
+Before diving into the specifics of stone size and risks, let’s start by understanding what these issues are.

-Gallbladder stones, or gallstones, are like tiny troublemakers that decide to set up camp in your gallbladder.
-That’s the small organ chillin’ just under your liver.
-These stones are mainly made of cholesterol, bilirubin, and calcium – they team up and form crystals that group together over time.
-Now, when it comes to gallstones, there are two main types:
+These little troublemakers are crystals that decide to set up camp in your system, usually forming in an organ just below your liver.
+They’re mainly made of cholesterol, bilirubin, and calcium, and over time, they group together to form a solid mass.
+When it comes to these stones, there are two main types:

 Cholesterol Stones:

-These are the most common type of gallstones, primarily made up of cholesterol.
+These are the most common type, mainly made up of cholesterol.
 They can vary in size and color.

 Pigment Stones: